 The 28 and The Path

 About two years ago, I was in an acoustic string shop in Lexington, MA.
 I had some time, so I sat down and picked up a Martin OM-28.
 I like OMs, though I've never owned a Martin OM.
 As an artist endorser for Santa Cruz Guitars, I had a Santa Cruz custom OM which they built for me; it was essentially a Martin OM-18 with a cutaway and a German spruce top.
 I did have a Martin 000 for a while; it was special and I still have fond memories of it.
-The 000 has the same body as the OM, but a narrower nut at 1 11/16" as opposed to the OM's 1 3/4" nut, and a shorter scale length (24.9" vs. 25.4").
+The 000 has the same body as the OM, but a narrower nut at 1 11/16" as opposed to the OM's 1 3/4" nut, and a shorter scale length (24.9" for the 000 vs. 25.4" for the OM).
+Both the Santa Cruz OM and the Martin 000 had mahogany back and sides.
+The OM-28 has Indian rosewood back and sides, so it's a very different voice.

 For 6-string steel-string instruments, I always prefer dreadnaughts.
 I discussed my deep love and admiration of the venerable Martin D-28 in this blog post.
 The OM-28 is essentially a D-28 in an OM body in that they both have the same tonewoods, scale length, nut width, and so forth.